nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usee_22.md

 **_I want_** to amend the appt reason for a previously booked appt, where the reason has changed or was erroneously provided to the service provider.

 ### Commentary
 GP Connect offers the message set to enable the reason for the appt to be amended.
-For the use case go to <https://nhsconnect.github.io/gpconnect/appointments_use_case_amend_an_appointment.html>
+For the use case go <a href="https://nhsconnect.github.io/gpconnect/appointments_use_case_amend_an_appointment.html" target="_blank">here</a>

 ### Acceptance Criteria
 * The consumer system *must* be capable of amending slots for any provider system, regardless of what relationship the provider organisation has with the consumer organisation